JIsaiah/NOTES/Python Notes.md

 When a multi-line string is not assigned to a variable, it becomes a multi-line comment.

 **DEFINITIONS:**
+-_Environment:_ A housing which contains different tools and packages for each project.
+Imagine this as a house with furniture.
+Environments can be made and deleted freely.
 -_Editor:_ The area where we write our code.
 -_Integer:_ Whole number with no decimal point -_Float:_ Number with a decimal point ('e' can be used for scientific notation. float = 1.5e2) -_Dot Notation:_ (lion.upper()) Only works with string

+**MINICONDA VS ANACONDA**
+These are both package managers.
+Miniconda only includes Python and Jupyter Notebook.
+Anaconda includes Python, Numpy, Jupyter Notebook, and more.
+The only difference is that one includes more tools than the other, just like choosing between buying an empty house or one that is fully furnished.
+The choice exists due to storage size differences since you might not use all the tools which will take up space.

 **COMMANDS**
 _To display text._